esacdab/cdab-testsuite/Use Cases/Scenario 3 - Rapid Mosaicking/integration.md

    -rw-rw-r--.
 1 linux linux 335049108 Apr 30 10:00 ndvi_rgba.tif
    ```

-8. Download the file `ndvi_rgba.tif` to your computer and open it with a tool such as QGIS.
+8. Download the file `ndvi_rgba.tif` onto your computer and open it with a tool such as QGIS.
 Verify that it shows the desired information (NDVI in the current configuration) of the area of interest.
 [100%]

    An typical image could look like this:
    ![Sentinel-3 OLCI mosaic in QGIS](s3-olci-mosaic.png "Sentinel-3 OLCI mosaic in QGIS")